Talk To Your Boss About Mental Health And Advocate For Your Needs At Work

 Get support in managing your mental health

-Do you have to tell your boss about your mental health challenges?
+At work, are you required to tell your boss about mental health issues like anxiety?

 There’s been relatively little research into the outcomes of sharing information about one’s mental health status in the workplace.
 One 2021 study does suggest that workers were substantially more likely to have a positive experience after letting their employers know about their mental illness.
 However, this research was conducted in the Netherlands, and it’s not clear whether the results would be similar elsewhere.
 You’ll generally need to weigh the possible risks and rewards of letting your boss know your mental health status, given the particulars of your situation.

-Potential benefits of talking to your boss about your mental health
+Potential benefits of deciding to talk to your boss about mental health issues

 A 2019 survey identifies four perceived, potential advantages of speaking about one's mental health challenges in the workplace: